How I created a (soon-to-be-bestselling) card deck...

 I shared my idea with the women in the group, and everyone loved it!

-However, the idea quickly fizzled because I ran into questions the program leader couldn't answer, questions about using other people's quotes, printing ... what really is basic stuff, I realize now.
+However, the idea quickly fizzled because I ran into questions the program leader couldn't answer, questions about using other people's quotes, printing... basic stuff, I realize now.

 Sadly, I closed the card deck "folder," so to speak, but the idea was still close to my heart.